carlosivanr/hugo_website/content/how-to-guides/correlation-and-regression/2021-10-14-regression-assumptions/index.en.markdown

 weight: 40
 ---

 We continue the series on regression by exploring the assumptions of our model.
-We focus on the assumptions of independence of residuals, multicolinearity, and normality of residuals
+We focus on the assumptions of independence of residuals, multicolinearity, and normality of residuals.

 ### Assumption of independent errors: Durbin-Watson test